Toshimichi0915/threescan/README.md

 ### Threescan

-This type is used to recheck scan results of threescan.
+This type is used to recheck the scan results of threescan.

 ```text
 {"host":"<host>", "port":<port>, ...}